-The issue of online gambling regulations in India still remains a grey area which is yet to be adjudicated by Courts of India that, Is online gaming legal in India.
+The issue of online gambling and gaming regulations in India still remains a grey area which is yet to be adjudicated by Courts of India that, Is online gaming/gambling legal in India?.
 Having said that, necessary inferences can be drawn from orders passed by the Court while deciding the issue of whether a particular game is a ‘game of skill’ or a ‘game of chance’.
 But the issue of whether a ‘game of chance’, if played like a sport without stakes amounts to gambling or not? still remains largely undecided.

 Game of Skill v.
 Game of Chance:

 There has been a substantial discussion by the Supreme Court and High Court on what constitutes a ‘game of skill’ and a ‘game of chance’.
 What is deduced from the judgments is that a game where there is preponderance of skill over chance is a ‘game of skill’ and vice-versa.

 By taking the above ratio into account, SC in the matter of State of AP v.
 K.Satyanarayana(1968) held the game of Rummy to be a ‘game of skill’.
 However, the Court in its judgment has indicated that if there is gambling or if the gambling house is making profit from the game of rummy, then it could amount to an offense under the laws of AP.
 It was further observed by SC that the three card game which goes under different names such as flush, brag, etc. is a game of pure chance.
 This was relied upon by SC in its other judgments viz.
 M.J.Sivani v.
 State of Karnataka (1995) and Dr. K.R.
 Lakshmanan vs State Of Tamil Nadu And Anr (1996).